kelseyp/munch/README.md

 ## Rinning Frontend

-In the /frontend directory, you can run:
+In a seperate terminal in the /frontend directory, you can run:

 ### `npm start`